Carstian Luyckx: Vanitas

 Luyckx was especially known for his vanitas still lifes, a genre of still lifes which are intended as a reflection on the meaninglessness of earthly life and the transient nature of all earthly goods and pursuits.
 He had followers in France such as Simon Renard de St. André and vanitas works by Luyckx have in the past been attributed to these artists.
-This is for instance the case with the composition Vanitas still life with a skull, a violin, a musical score, a pipe and tobacco, an hourglass and a candle on a draped table (Sold at Sotheby's on 6 December 2012 in London, lot 201) previously given to St. André.
-This composition shows a musical score, which contains a single vocal part of a religious Latin choral composition, the text of which specifically relates to death.
-The inscription on the musical score probably refers to the 16th-century composer Orlande de Lassus.
+This is for instance the case with the composition Vanitas with a celestial globe of Tycho Brahe, seashells, a skull, painting utensils, a book of prints, a coral branch, a latin text and butterflies (Sold at Turquin Paris Auction of 4 April 2025) This composition contains a number of items, which symbolize the brevity of life and emptiness of earthly achievements such as the skull, butterflies with a short life, the painting utensils and distinctions.
+The Latin text on a piece of paper refers to life as a soap bubble that ends in death and cites from Horace's Odes (I, 4, lines 13–14): "Pale Death strikes with an equal foot the huts of the poor and the towers of kings."
+A branch of coral symbolizes the divine protection against the forces of evil that Christians believe Jesus grants them.